pgxn/rfcs/text/0003-meta-spec-v2.md

 single dash, the first value represents the OS and second value is a version if it starts with an integer followed by a dot and the architecture if it does not start with a digit.
 The complete list of values will be derived from the [bulid farm animals] in another RFC.
-Some likely Examples:
+Some likely examples:

 *   `any`: Any platform
 *   `linux`: Any Linux